somechris/qansible/roles/firewall-early/README.txt

 2. Globals
 -------------

-No Globals that are specific only for this role.
+* `firewall_early_rules_file`: Name of file to hold the restricted rule set.

 3. Parameters
 -------------

-* `firewall_early_rules_file`: Name of file to hold the restricted rule set.
+This role does not have parameters.